valentinojosh/cloud-jams/README.md

 * 0.1
     * Initial Release

-##Security Note
+## Security Note

 Currently the necesary secrets are hardcoded.
 Since this function is low impact with limited permissions, security was not an aspect designed for.
 AWS Secrets Manager is a paid service that would be a great way to impliment secure storage of secrets.

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details